brianschardt/browser-model/README.md

 # Browser-Model
 Simple state management with minimalistic API.
-This is similar to how mongoose / sequalize (any orm) accesses and uses data on the backend.
+This is similar to how mongoose / eloquent(laravel) (any orm) accesses and manages data on the backend.
 Bringing this functionality to the frontend is game changer, since anyone familiar with an orm can jump right in.

 ## Installation
 ```